tyronyiu/Uni/BUS355/CSR.md

 necessarily an impediment to regulation.
 Every voluntary action with a positive impact, even if it's not an optimum choice, contributes to a better world.

+> “Corporate social responsibility is a hard-edged business
+> decision”.
+[We do it] “not because it is a nice thing to do or because people
+> are forcing us to do it…” [but] “because it is good for our business”
+> -*Niall Fitzerald, Former CEO, Unilever*